On Valentine’s day — like on any other normal day — I asked my fiancée about how her day went.

 Have you ever experienced fear or discomfort when watching a horror movie?

-When the main character is running for her life, we empathise with her in that situation and feel like we’re running for our own lives too.
+When the main character is running for their life, we empathise with them in that situation and feel like we’re running for our own lives too.

 When we observe someone perform an action, the cells in our brains fire in the same way as if we performed that action ourselves, this phenomenon takes the name of mirroring neurons.
 The mirror neuron system (MNS) plays a great role in social cognition as it helps us to understand others’ actions, intentions and emotions.